bootdotdev/blog/content/education/why-boot-dev-is-not-free.md

 Drawbacks:

-* I'm skeptical I would make enough off of donations to support a full-time team.
+* It's basically impossible to earn enough from donations to support a full-time team.
 I would almost certainly need another job (I know I would need one today at least).
-Maybe this could happen after we've grown significantly.
-Kahn Academy does a great job.

 ### Model #3 - Charge businesses for career placement after students graduate

-I actually looked into this for a couple months, and based on my research, I don't think this will work for a platform built primarily for entry-level developers.
-If I was providing career education to junior or mid level developers, I'm sure I could charge a "recruiting" fee to businesses or something like that.
+I actually looked into this for a couple of months, and based on my research, I don't think this will work for a platform built primarily for entry-level developers.
+If I was providing career education to junior or mid-level developers, I'm sure I could charge a "recruiting" fee to businesses or something like that.
 Unfortunately, companies simply don't pay to find juniors.

 ### Model #4 - Charge students for career coaching